zdward/GroupRideiOS/README.md

 In this panel hover to the "class" dropdown menu underneath "Custom Class."
 Scroll to "ViewController" and select the class.

+TO BE COMPLETED

-***If this was button was created in a view controller that is not your first view controller in your prohect:***
+***If this was button was created in a view controller that is not your first view controller in your project:***

+TO BE COMPLETED